thomasvrgn/ts-discordjs/README.md

 ### Prerequisites

-To install Quark, you will need:
+To install the project, you will need:

 ```
 Node.JS > 13